-- Cabinet and Executive shuffles: Ministers and Deputy Ministers may wish to bring artworks allocated to them from office to office, as they change portfolios. - New acquisitions: Ministers, Deputy Ministers and agency Heads who acquire new artworks from the Art Bank Collection in any one year will relinquish the same number of artworks back to the Art Bank Collection, to be allocated to other spaces.

-- Removal of artworks: If artworks are removed from a department or agency due to renovations, or office movements, these artworks will be held for no longer than TWO months, after which they will return to circulation. - When the artwork is under threat: Artworks which have been damaged or which are in danger of becoming damaged (ex: when renovations are planned) will be removed for repair or moved to a safer location.
-The site will be evaluated for a replacement piece that is less sensitive to threat. - At the Department's or Agency's request: Employees of a department or agency may wish to hang different artworks in their public spaces every few years.
+- Cabinet and Executive shuffles: Ministers and Deputy Ministers may wish to bring artworks allocated to them from office to office, as they change portfolios. - New acquisitions: Ministers, Deputy Ministers and agency Heads who acquire new artworks from the Art Bank Collection in any one year will relinquish the same number of artworks back to the Art Bank Collection, to be allocated to other spaces. - Removal of artworks: If artworks are removed from a department or agency due to renovations, or office movements, these artworks will be held for no longer than TWO months, after which they will return to circulation. - Artwork under threat: Artworks which have been damaged or which are in danger of becoming damaged (ex: when renovations are planned) will be removed for repair or moved to a safer location.
+The site will be evaluated for a replacement piece that is less sensitive to threat. - Department's or Agency's Requests: Employees of a department or agency may wish to hang different artworks in their public spaces every few years.
 Due to limited resources, departments and agencies may make no more than ONE request for voluntary artwork movements per year.
-Departments will be charged a fee of \$100 per additional discretionary movements in any given fiscal year. - When required for exhibition: If The Rooms Provincial Art Gallery requires the artwork for exhibition or reproduction in a publication, it may be recalled at any time. - Rotation: In addition to these circumstances, the Art Bank Technician may initiate a rotation of artworks if they have become 'stale' in their current location.
+Departments will be charged a fee of \$100 per additional discretionary movements in any given fiscal year. - Exhibition Requirements: If The Rooms requires any Art Bank artwork for exhibition or reproduction in a publication, it may be recalled at any time. - Rotation: In addition to these circumstances, the Art Bank Technician may initiate a rotation of artworks if they have become 'stale' in their current location.